June 5, 2013

-According to the Partnership for 21st Century Skills, ICT literacy is a skill that students need to master in order to succeed in work and life in the 21st century.
-ICT literacy involves the appropriate use of digital technologies (computers, PDAs, media players, GPS) as well as communication/networking tools and social networks to access, manage, integrate, evaluate and create information in order to successfully function in a knowledge economy.
+According to the Partnership for 21st Century Skills, media literacy is a skill that students need to master in order to succeed in work and life in the 21st century.
+Media literacy involves understanding both how and why media messages are constructed and for what purposes.
+It also involves applying a fundamental understanding of the ethical and legal issues surrounding the access and use of media.

 Here are some ideas for developing your students’ ability to analyze media effectively and create media products.

 Habits of Inquiry, Skills of Expression

 Project Look Sharp is a media literacy initiative of Ithaca College that develops and provides lesson plans, media materials, training and support for the effective integration of media literacy with critical thinking into classroom curricula at all education levels.

 One of Project Look Sharp’s resources is 12 Basic Ways to Teach Media Literacy, a freely downloadable booklet designed for teachers and support staff at all grade levels who are interested in using media literacy in their classroom curricula.
 The approaches are based on the concept of weaving media literacy training into the curriculum whenever and wherever possible throughout the school year.

 The 12 Basic Ways are based on the National Association for Media Literacy Education’s (NAMLE) Core Principles of Media Literacy Education, which you can use along with the booklet as you plan lessons.

 In addition, you will find that Project Look Sharp defines media very broadly, to include books, newspapers, magazines, radio, television, movies, videos, billboards, recorded music, video games and everything available via the Internet